Num1d1um/d2bingo/README.md

 ## Complete a Wellspring

+## Complete a Stitching

+ *Is possible in the Pale Heart or during Distortions*

 ## Kill three Wizards on the Moon

 ## Drive from Failsafe to the Halphas Electus without getting off or dying